We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 First, the both of us have worked directly with the fallen angels and know the plans of Satan to influence the world at large, specifically to infiltrate Christianity.
 This “warrior mentality” is something that is encouraged by the demonic because it fits in perfectly with Satan’s end-time plans to infiltrate every society and culture across the earth.

-You can read the entire section on pages 126-130 of our book, but to quickly recap from pages 232-233, this training involves the following:
+You can read the entire section in our book, but to quickly recap, this training involves the following:

 1. Getting the chosen charismatic hooked on the spiritual high they receive by being plugged into the “Christ Consciousness,” and teaching them, through the positive and negative reinforcement of giving or withholding the spiritual drug, on how to follow the bidding of the demonic.